-Time Warner Telecom was spun off from Time Warner in July
+Time Warner Telecom was spun off from Time Warner in July 1998.

-analyst at Davenport, talks about the operator's competitive
+Davenport, talks about the operator's competitive advantages:

-the surrounding communities.
+surrounding communities.
 In my view that is positive, as it

 enables them to capture a high proportion of the business